axelvaldez/radical-companies/_posts/5-rcompanies/rstartups/2023-04-11-rbuddyneighbor-revised.markdown

   <li id="en01">
    <p class="_list-item">
     <div class="_p">
-     For example, this could be <span class="_quotespan">single male, currently alone, thinks stabbing dolls is LOLZ.</span>
+     For example, this could be a <span class="_quotespan">single male, currently alone, thinks stabbing dolls is LOLZ.</span>
     </div>
     <div class="_p">
-     This is kind of creep factor that a Buddie need to know before she can safely accept a request.
+     This is the kind of creepy factor that a Buddy needs to know before she can safely accept a request.
 We need to verify this info.
 Otherwise, we need to let the <span class="_paradigm">Buddy</span> know that <span class="_quotespan">this is what the <span class="_paradigm">Neighbor</span> claims</span> and let her decide.
     </div>
     <div class="_p">
      The <span class="_paradigm">Neighbor</span> may say he&rsquo;s alone, but we can hear a party going on in the background, or some strange, creepy noises.
 We feed this back to the <span class="_paradigm">Neighbor</span> but he claims <span class="_quotespan">it&rsquo;s just YouTube, sorry.</span> But we can tell the difference and, again, feed that back to the <span class="_paradigm">Neighbor</span>.
 We communicate all this to the <span class="_paradigm">Buddy</span> and she can make an informed decision.
 It may be that when she finds out the <span class="_paradigm">Neighbor</span>&rsquo;s name and address, she figures that that is the very party she was going to.
 Or she may decline the goods request right then and there.